 ix.
 With respect to the adequacy of the internal financial controls over financial reporting of the Corporation and the operating effectiveness of such controls, refer to our separate report in “Annexure A”.

 x.
-With respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules,2014, in our opinion and to the best of our information and according to the explanations given to us:

 a) The Corporation has disclosed the impact of pending litigations on its financial position in its financial statements.

-b) The Corporation has made provision as at March 31, 2024, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts.
+b) The Corporation has made provision as at March 31, 2025, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts.

-c) There are no amounts which are required to be transferred to the Investor Education and Protection Fund by the Corporation for the year ended March 31,2024.
+c) There are no amounts which are required to be transferred to the Investor Education and Protection Fund by the Corporation for the year ended March 31,2025.

 d) i.
 The management has represented that, to the best of its knowledge and belief, other than as disclosed in

-the notes to the accounts, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Corporation to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Corporation (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries (Refer Schedule 16C(21) to the financial statements);
+the notes to the accounts, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Corporation to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Corporation ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries to the financial statements);

 ii.
-The management has represented that, to the best of its knowledge and belief, other than as disclosed in the notes to the accounts, no funds have been received by the Corporation from any person(s) or entity(ies), including foreign entities (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Corporation shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and
+The management has represented that, to the best of its knowledge and belief, other than as disclosed in the notes to the accounts, no funds have been received by the Corporation from any person(s) or entity(ies),including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Corporation shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and

 iii.
 Based on such audit procedures that we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (d) (i) and (ii) above contain any material misstatement.

-Based on our examination which included test checks, the Corporation has used accounting software for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same have operated throughout the year for all relevant transactions recorded in the respective software except that:
+f) Based on our examination which included test checks, the Corporation has used accounting softwares for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same have operated throughout the year for all relevant transactions recorded in the respective software except that:

-i) All eFeap servers including DB servers are under Privilege Access Management (PAM).
+i) All eFeap servers including DB servers are under Privilege Access Management(PAM).
 In PAM system logs of all commands executed are captured and recorded.
-Also database transaction log is available as mySQLbinlog.
 However, audit transaction log in Database is not enabled due to performance and space issues, but transaction level logs of eFeap can be derived from the relevant module tables (history tables).
 Also database transaction log is available as mySQLbinlog.

-19. The Corporation has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act and Section 34A of the Insurance Act.
+20. The Corporation has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act and Section 34A of the Insurance Act.

 Chartered Accountants Chartered Accountants

-FRN: 101048W FRN: 101872W/W100045
+FRN: 109208W FRN: 101872W/W100045

-Membership No.: 110096 Membership No.: 100770
+Membership No.: 127055 Membership No.: 108845

-UDIN: 24110096BKCXHP6316 UDIN: 24100770BKCOSK8600
+UDIN: 25127055BMOCPC9743 UDIN: 25108845BMFXSG4800

 |